mltlachac/mltlachac.github.io/_pages/resources.md

 [matplotlib for plot creation](https://matplotlib.org/stable/gallery/index.html)
 * Code examples for many types of plots
 * Plots are very customizable
-* Plots should have x-axis labels, y-axis labels, titles, and legends if applicable
+* Plots should have x axis labels, y axis labels, titles, and legends if applicable

 ## Other Tools & Tutorials
 [LaTeX Tutorial on Overleaf](https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes)